Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 ### Testing in Browser

-After starting the development server with `npm run dev` or `npm start` and launching the SQE database Docker container (`docker start SQE-Databse`), you can access the website at `localhost:9090`.
+After starting the development server with `npm start` or `npm run dev` and launching the SQE database Docker container (`docker start SQE-Database`), you can access the website at `localhost:9090`.
 A default user for testing has already been installed to the database; the user name is `test` and the password is `asdf`.

 ### Note